-Does your pool comply with pool safety laws?
+Does your pool comply with pool safety laws in Brisbane?

 Pools are great but in order to ensure that it is a safe area for loved ones to enjoy, there are pool safety laws in place set by communities.
 This prevents accidents from happening, allowing you to create great memories with your family and friends in your pool.